Abortion in Australia: Statistics

 There is a lack of consistent data collection standards across states due to differences in definitions, making it difficult or impossible to accurately quantify the number of abortions performed in Australia each year.
 There were an average of 75,700 Medicare-funded procedures that could result in an "abortive outcome" performed each year from 1995 to 2004, but this figure includes miscarriages as well as terminations.
 On the other hand, many women who have medical abortions performed at private hospitals may not claim the Medicare rebate.

 South Australia is the only state which collects and publishes data on abortions.
 In 2002 there were 5147 medical abortions performed in South Australia, or 17.2 per 1000 women aged 15–44.
 Projected nationally, this would suggest that about 73,300 abortions were performed nationwide.
 This does not take into account differences between states.
 For example, unpublished data from Western Australia estimates a rate of 19.4 terminations per 1000 women in the same age bracket, which would indicate about 82,700 abortions projected nationally.
 The South Australian data also indicates that the vast majority of abortions performed between 1994 and 2002 occurred before 14 weeks gestation.
 Less than 2% took place at or after 20 weeks.

 Public opinion

 Traditional Christian beliefs played a large factor influencing Australia's initial policies opposing abortion.
-Changing attitudes to abortion and reproductive rights have correlated with fewer Australians perceiving their country to be a "Christian nation", which in turn has decreased the influence of right-wing Christian politicians.
+Changing attitudes to abortion and reproductive rights have correlated with fewer Australians perceiving their country to be a "Christian nation", which, in turn, has decreased the influence of right-wing Christian politicians.
 Stigma surrounding the issue of abortion, however, still remains, and can severely impact women's sense of identity and mental health, and also influence whether an abortion is obtained.
-Women may choose to state they suffered a miscarriage rather than telling people they had an abortion, to avoid negative reactions.
+Women may choose to state they suffered a miscarriage, rather than telling people they had an abortion, to avoid negative reactions.

-Since at least the 1980s, opinion polls have shown a majority of Australians support abortion rights, and that support for abortion is increasing.
+Since at least the 1980s, opinion polls have shown a majority of Australians support abortion rights, and that support for abortion rights is increasing.